Public Records & Services in Akaska

 Fingerprinting Services

-Fingerprinting services for Akaska, South Dakota residents are available through the local police department and authorized providers in Walworth County.
+Fingerprinting services for Akaska, South Dakota residents are available through local police (where present) and authorized providers in Walworth County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Akaska Police Department or Walworth County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Walworth County Sheriff's Office for scheduling and fees.

 Frequently Asked Questions